lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ```

 The element rule is overloaded with a drop : It means that anything that the `super.element` matched will be dropped.

+## Why adopting the parser/transformation structuration.

+The point of separating language matching from transforming proper is to ease upgrading the parser
+when the language evolves.
+It is sometimes interesting to segment further the transformation by introducing
+multiple layers of transformation.
+One class of inheriting transformation mapping a different concern.

 ## Outputting text.